blakian/my-first-repo/README.md

-I thought this would be a walk in the park. it isn't!
+I want to be on the internets.
-I can't commit but I will attempt to!